 The trick that I found with this particular launch was managing the payment gateways.
 You can run as many test and sandbox scenarios as you want while the website is still in “coming soon” mode.
 But once that site goes live, you have to simultaneously take the payment gateways out of “coming soon” mode too.
 Sound easy?
 Maybe.
 But you always need to account for weird little glitches.

 All the followers who signed up for a notification of your site launch, and all the followers who knew exactly what time your site was set to go live, were ready to jump in and check it out.
 That’s a lot of people relying on your website working the way you think it will, and you DO NOT HAVE TIME to mess around.

 Even with extensive testing and prep leading up to this launch, I had absolutely set myself up for some launch quirks.
 Add the pressure of the countdown timer and the fact that hundreds, even thousands of followers had been posting and tweeting about the upcoming launch, I’m lucky I didn’t fall flat on my face.

 Happily, the payment gateway issues were resolved within the first 10 minutes or so.
-(Happily = it wasn’t longer than 10 minutes, but ten minutes online is a very long time online!)
+(Happily = it wasn’t longer than 10 minutes, but ten minutes online is a very long time!)
 Over the next couple of days we tweaked some minor details to improve and streamline.
-But those first 10 minutes were pretty intense and I think I’ll return to recommending a “soft” launch to my clients from here on.
+Those first 10 minutes were pretty intense and I think I’ll return to recommending a “soft” launch to my clients from here on.

 The end result

 *This website has since migrated to a Teachable platform.

 My client has a subscription WordPress website that (in my opinion) is capable of doing even more than we’d initially hoped for.
 His marketing campaign is developing and evolving.
 His new website can handle all of his business as well as a huge potential for growth in his first year.
 And I have obviously learned to handle the countdown timer with great caution!